 There are a few ways to create focal points within a panel:

-Varying the levels of detail/rendering in a panel.
-Areas that are more detailed/rendered compared to the rest of the panel will draw our attention to them.
+Varying the levels of detail in a panel.
+Areas that are more detailed compared to the rest of the panel will draw our attention to them.
 Think of how a camera can only focus on a small number of things in a single photo.
 The further away something is from the focal point, the more burred it gets.

-Using leading lines.
 Not only can leading lines be used to guide the reader to the next panel, they can also be used within a panel to create focus.
-Remember, character’s limbs and eyes work as leading lines as well.
-A character looking and pointing at an apple on the table makes the apple the focus of the panel.
-The most intense leading lines are created through…
+Remember, leading lines can take the form of many things, including perspective lines of buildings and objects, and even character’s limbs and eyes.

 Thicker lines are often used for elements in the foreground of a panel since they’re closer to the reader.
 Line thickness can also be used to draw or hide focus of certain elements within the panel because larger, thicker things tend to pop from the page and attract the eye first.

 Moving back to front means and increase in power.
-This is because the character moving to the front would be taking up more space in the panel and thus are seen as more important.
+This is because a character who moves to the foreground would be taking up more space in the panel and thus are seen as more important.

-Similarly, a level shot on a character makes them more relatable.
+- A level shot on a character makes them more relatable.
 This is because they’re shown on equal ground to the reader.
-A level shot can also makes a scene feel more ordinary or grounded in the real world.
+They see the world like we do and that kind of familiarity makes us inherently more comfortable with them.

 Follow the 180 degree rule.
 This is to keep characters on the same side of the panel throughout a scene.
 There are two reasons we want to do this.
 First, it makes the scene easier to follow for the reader.
 Second, it establishes and maintains the power dynamics between characters in your scene.
 (See the previous point on direction.)
 If you want to break this dynamic, the 180 degree rule can be maintained by clearly establishing a new line through character or camera movement.
 Here’s a video demonstrating the point.